Do You Know Your Full-grain from Your Bovine Splits?

 Additionally, full-grain leather can be split down to less than a millimetre and yet still retain amazing tear strength whilst becoming as soft and pliable as a fine fabric.
 This is essential in the making of fine leather-goods which require the leather to be skived very thin where the layers overlap, in order to achieve the desired finesse in the quality of the manufacture.

-In this video, Gillian demonstrates the use of the splitting machine we have here at the Tusting workshop and shows how different full-grain leather is from split leather.
+In this video, Gillian Tusting demonstrates the use of the splitting machine in the Tusting workshop and shows how different full-grain leather is from split leather.